The Ultimate COVID-19 Survival Plan for Small Businesses

 If your business has been affected by COVID-19, there are financial assistance programs available, such as The Small Business Administration Disaster Loan program.
 The loan provides low interest rates ranging from 2.75 to 3.75 percent and amounts up to $2 million.
 This program also allows borrowers to pay the loan back for up to a 30-year period.

 In addition, many states have rolled out loans and grants for businesses suffering due to COVID-19.
-You can find our full list here.
+We’ve compiled a list of loans and grants for business owners affected by the pandemic.

 3. Determine When You’ll File Your Taxes